Heikki Lunta: History

 David Riutta created "Heikki Lunta" (the name translates to "Hank Snow" in English) in 1970.
 When an upcoming snowmobile race hosted by the Range Snowmobile Club of Atlantic Mine was endangered by the lack of snowfall, Riutta, a worker at WMPL in Hancock, aired the "Heikki Lunta Snowdance Song".
-The song goes on to ask "Heikki Lunta," the Finnish snow god, for snow in time for the race.
+The song goes on to ask "Heikki Lunta," the Finnish-American snow god, for snow in time for the race.
 According to local tales, the snow fell and fell, until there was too much.
 People were superstitious that Riutta's song had caused too much snow for the race, so in response to public outcry, Riutta recorded the separate track, "Heikki Lunta Go Away."
 The 45 showcased each song on alternate sides.

 The legends of Heikki Lunta have since expanded through children's stories and stage plays: ranging from his origins in central Finland as the son of Eljas and Saima Lunta, to his siblings, to his childhood sweetheart, Aino Mäkinen.